 Require all teacher candidates who teach elementary grades to pass a rigorous assessment in the science of reading instruction.

 Arizona should require a rigorous reading assessment tool to ensure that its elementary teacher candidates are adequately prepared in the science of reading instruction before entering the classroom.
 The state is on the right track in assessing elementary teachers' knowledge of the science of reading.
-However, the test must not only adequately address the five instructional components of scientifically based reading instruction, but it should also report a subscore for the science of reading specifically.
-Elementary teachers who do not possess the minimum knowledge in this area should not be eligible for licensure.
+However, the state undermines this strong policy by allowing candidates to be exempt from passing the test with a bachelor's degree or higher in elementary education.